 - worked remotely during the summer with a Berlin-based NGO to help identify the harmful impacts of technology on human rights and democratic values, as a Chayes International Public Service Fellow

 - spent a semester abroad on an exchange program in Geneva taking classes to prepare for a career focusing on international trade

-- independent research on legal issues that surround foreign investment in Chinese infrastructure and energy projects with the support of a Winter Term International Travel Grant
+- conducted independent research on legal issues that surround foreign investment in Chinese infrastructure and energy projects with the support of a Winter Term International Travel Grant

-- a year at the University of Cambridge in England delving into issues of international intellectual property and earning an LLM as part of the joint degree program
+- completed a year at the University of Cambridge in England delving into issues of international intellectual property and earning an LLM as part of the joint degree program

 A wide range of HLS fellowships provide opportunities for students both during and after law school.
 International Legal Studies also provides occasional discretionary grants to defray costs for students undertaking independent projects abroad.